petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    :lines: 8-18
 ```

-The Account's Postal Addresses are returned in the JSON response.
+The account's postal addresses are returned in the JSON response.

 ## Get Postal Addresses from Organization

-Get a list of Postal Addresses from an Organization with the following cURL or Java command.
-Replace `1234` with the Organization's ID.
+Get a list of postal addresses from an organization with the following cURL or Java command.
+Replace `1234` with the organization's ID.

 ### PostalAddresses_GET_FromOrganization.sh